eduardo-paes/Educational.Go.Repository/README.md

 ## Introduction

-Go is known for its powerful concurrency support, and it's essential to understand how to use goroutines, channels, and the `select` statement effectively to harness the full power of Go's concurrent programming capabilities.
+Go is known for its powerful concurrency support, and it's essential to understand how to use `goroutines`, `channels`, and the `select` statement effectively to harness the full power of Go's concurrent programming capabilities.

 ## Goroutines